About the course

-- four advanced papers, usually taught in small classes and mostly during Hilary term - assessment is usually by three-hour written examination, but you may choose to be assessed for one of their advanced papers by two extended essays of up to 5,000 words each
+- four advanced papers, usually taught in small classes and mostly during Hilary term - assessment is usually by two extended essays of 4,000 to 5,000 words each

 - a dissertation of not more than 30,000 words on a topic of your choice, approved by your supervisor, and submitted at the beginning of Trinity term in the second year of the programme.

 Please note that not every optional subject listed may be on offer every year, depending in part on levels of student demand.
 Full details of core and optional papers available are available on the course webpage.

 If you wish to apply for the DPhil you will be encouraged to develop your doctoral proposal during the first few months of the second year of the programme, so that you will be well placed to make a doctoral application.

 You should not apply to both the MSc and MPhil in this research area.
 Both courses have the same entry requirements.